EHR Incentive Overview

 The HITECH Act is a part of the American Re-Investment and Recovery Act (ARRA) of 2009.
 (This is not to be confused with the Affordable Care Act (ACA) of 2010.)
 The purpose of the HITECH Act is to support the adoption and use of certified electronic health records (EHR) by providing financial incentives under the Medicare and Medicaid Programs to Eligible Professionals (EPs) and Eligible Hospitals (EHs).
 To qualify for an EHR Incentive Payment, an eligible provider must implement and demonstrate meaningful use of certified EHR technology (CEHRT).

 The Office of the National Coordinator for Health Information Technology (ONC) contracts with independent certification bodies to review and determine if the EHR systems/modules submitted by EHR vendors meet the requirements of 45 CFR § 170.
-The ONC maintains a web site – Certified Health IT Product List (CHPL) – of the systems/modules that have met these requirements and the assigned CMS certification number.
-When registering at CMS for the EHR Incentive Program, providers must enter the CMS Certification Number of their certified Electronic Health Record technology (CEHRT) system and/or modules, even though the registration site indicates that this field is optional.
+The ONC maintains a web site – Certified Health IT Product List (CHPL) (this web site no longer supports Internet Explorer) – of the systems/modules that have met these requirements and the assigned CMS certification number.
+When registering at CMS for the EHR Incentive Program, providers must enter the CMS Certification Number of their CEHRT system and/or modules, even though the registration site indicates that this field is optional.

 Once providers have adopted, implemented, or upgraded (AIU) to certified EHR technology, the focus of the EHR incentive program shifts to the Meaningful Use (MU) of this technology.
 The MU criteria, established by CMS, outline specific activities and benchmarks a provider must meet to be considered a Meaningful User.
 The MU criterion advances through three progressive stages over the six-year course of the program.

 For more information, use the links found on the left side of this page.
-Also, when attesting, you will find a link to the “Help/User Manual” in the left column of each attestation page.
+Also when attesting, you will find a link to the “Help/User Manual” on each page of the attestation.
 This manual will answer most any question you may have about attesting.
-If you still have a question you can’t find an answer to, please email your question to TennCare.EHRIncentive@tn.gov and a member of our staff will respond to your inquiry.